 Here’s the thing – throughout your pregnancy, your baby is going to get all the nutrients he or she needs to grow.
 But unless you’re eating a great diet and supplementing with a high-quality prenatal vitamin, those nutrients are coming directly from you.
 At some point, a deficiency in your body’s nutrients will have a very real effect on your health.

-What’s more, you simply won’t have all the right nutrients in all the right amounts if you aren’t prioritizing nutrition and filling in those dietary gaps, and that means a greater risk of birth defects and health issues.
+What’s more, you simply won’t have all the right nutrients in all the right amounts if you aren’t prioritizing nutrition and filling in those dietary gaps.
 And let’s not forget the very real impact that the preconception health of both parents plays on a healthy conception, pregnancy, and baby.
 Your prenatal vitamin is a key player in all of it, from conception right through postpartum, and all three of you will only benefit.